What is a brushcutter?

 This can be anything from dense grass to weeds and stinging nettles.
 Mowing heads that can run thicker line will cope with the majority of grass and weeds, however you may find that you end up going through more line than necessary.
 If the mowing line isn’t quite cutting it, then it is definitely worth considering either a STIHL PolyCut or DuroCut head for your bruschcutter or grass trimmer.

-The PolyCut head is made up of three replaceable polymer blades that are designed to work in a similar way to a metal grass blade, but with a much higher level of flexibility, especially if there are any obstacles present.
+The PolyCut head is made up of two replaceable polymer blades that are designed to work in a similar way to a metal grass blade, but with a much higher level of flexibility, especially if there are any obstacles present.
 The DuroCut heads run serrated line pieces up to 4mm thick that are easy to replace and ideal for cutting through taller vegetation such as nettles and even some more woodier species.

 Are you cutting heavy vegetation?